-Cultus, meaning “care, cultivation, worship,” is the worship of a deity, which requires knowledge of giving said deity their proper due, in the form of deeds which animate belief.
-This implies active maintenance beyond mere passive adoration, and is typically in the form of traditions with correctly performed rites and ceremonies that worshipers engage in to “cultivate” the benevolence of the Gods as a means of bringing us closer to their divine light (Adkins 2005, 309) (Sallustius, XIV).
+Cultus, meaning “care, cultivation, worship,” is the worship of a deity, which requires knowledge of giving said deity Their proper due.
+This implies active maintenance beyond mere passive adoration, and is typically in the form of traditions with correctly performed rites and ceremonies that worshipers engage in to “cultivate” the benevolence of the Gods as a means of bringing us closer to Their divine light (Adkins 2005, 309) (Sallustius, XIV).
 The concept deeply ties to religio (the service that mortals render to the Gods), which is nothing other than the proper cultus of a God.

-A cultus is not only inspired by the Gods, but is actively advocated by them.
+A God’s cultus indicates everything regarding the worship of that divinity, from cult images, to temples, myths, holy sites, hymns, personal devotion, and so on.
+A cultus is not only inspired by the God, but is actively advocated by Them.
 All cults were established through divine inspiration, such as the cultus of Lord Serapis, who had revealed Himself to the city of Sinope and later the divine Ptolemy Soter.
 Once His sacred icon was retrieved under orders of the Pharaoh and brought before the Greek and Egyptian priesthoods in Alexandria, the priests, through divine inspiration and synthemata, came to discover and understand His cultus (Lankila 2016, 150-151).
 Other times, some specific cultus were established by intentional human agents with divinely-inspired souls who were sent forth from the Gods (Lankila 2016, 151).
 Semele, for example, was the first Prophetess who perceived the forthcoming of Dionysos, and gave signal of the mystic rituals connected to the God (albeit too early) (Flavius Claudius Iulianus, II 70).
-Orpheus is another example, who had been something of a philosophical prophet acting as the founder of Orphism (Lankila 2016, 151).
+Orpheus is another example, who had been a philosophical prophet who acted as the founder of Orphism (Lankila 2016, 151).

 “Zeal to do all that is in one’s power is, in truth, a proof of piety, and it is evident that he who abounds in such zeal thereby displays a higher degree of piety; whereas he who neglects what is possible, and then pretends to aim at what is impossible, evidently does not strive after the impossible, since he overlooks the possible.”